Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Introduction

+Fig.~\ref{signal model linear} illustrates the cascade RoF system under consideration (the different variables will be introduced later).
+In this system, the signal propagates over a short-range sub-THz wireless channel and over multiple dispersive fibers within the RoF system.
+The salient feature of this system is that the propagation distance over the sub-THz wireless channel is only a small fraction of the distance between the CU and the user equipment (UE).
+According to measurements reported in \cite{Frida}, state-of-the-art PMFs attenuate sub-THz signals less than 5\,dB per meter in the D-band (110 to 170\,GHz), while the free-space path loss in the D-band is around 70\,dB on the first meter and then follows an exponential law~\cite{cai6G}.
+Consequently, the overall propagation attenuation is significantly less in an RoF system compared to in a pure wireless sub-THz system with the same coverage.

-For energy efficiency (EE) purposes, the PAs are allowed to operate in the non-linear regime \cite{6Gwaveform}.
-Therefore, at each stage of the RoF system, the signals are distorted by a non-linear (PA) and a segment of dispersive PMF, with the latter being considered a linear time-invariant system.
-After multiple stages, the signal will be subjected a cumulative distortion, which we exploit to estimate the propagation distance over the RoF.
-Thus, in combination with time-of-arrival (TOA) estimation over the wireless channel, the proposed system enables high-resolution positioning of UEs.
+The power amplifiers (PAs) are identified as the dominant source of power consumption.
+The energy efficiency (EE) of PAs is improved if a small back-off is adopted, i.e., the PAs are allowed to work in the non-linear regime~\cite{6Gwaveform}.
+Therefore, at each stage of the RoF system, the signals are distorted by a non-linear (PA) and a segment of dispersive PMF, with the latter being considered a linear time-invariant (LTI) system.
+After multiple stages, the signal will be subjected to a cumulative distortion, which we exploit to estimate the propagation distance over the RoF stripe.
+In this paper, each UE is assumed to transmit data to three RoF stripes that are deployed in parallel and mounted at the ceiling, as shown in Fig~\ref{indoor scenario}.
+The CU at each stripe jointly estimates the propagation distance over the stripe, as well as the time-of-arrival (ToA) with a clock bias between the UE and the stripe.
+Based on estimates of ToA and propagation distance from three CUs, trilateration is used to locate the UE.
+A detailed geometry model and problem formulation will be presented in Section~\ref{PF and SM}.